PaulaBarteau/data-migration/NMMNH/Telework/Paula Barteau.markdown

 -     Incorporate instructions for doccumenting progress in excell sheet in necessary sections
 -     Edit for clarity, redundancy, and tone.
 - community out reach Species identification project?

+-Week of 3/30-4/3
+To do:
+-Continue work on PPM
+-  Synthesize esential equipment list
+-  Flesh out remaining sections
+-  Read through in entirity, mark down inconsistancy, redundancy, make note of where pictures are necessary for illustration
+-  Re-organize for clarity
+-  Open for feedback
+-  Address feedback
+-Potentially help Hannah with Paleo's Protocols

+-Plan:
+-Monday- Meeting with Lindsey 9 a.m., Work on PPM -Tuesday- Meeting with Team 2 p.m., Work on PPM -Wednesday- Work on PPM
+-Thursday- Work on PPM
+-Friday- Work on PPM